Deploy on Platform.sh

-Platform.sh offers a number of project templates as part of the Project Creation Wizard to make bootstrapping a new project easy.
+Platform.sh offers a number of project templates as part of the Project Creation Wizard to help bootstrap a new project.
 However, you can also create arbitrary links to spawn projects on Platform.sh from an arbitrary Git repository or prepared template.

 There are two ways to create such a link, shown below.
 In each case, when a user clicks on the link they will be redirected to create a new Platform.sh project, with the template selection step skipped in favor of the template specified.
 If the user does not have a Platform.sh account yet they will be prompted to create one.

-You may include the link on your own project's website, your company's internal Wiki, or anywhere else a link can go to make launching your code base as simple as possible.
+You may include the link on your own project’s website, your company’s internal Wiki, or anywhere else a link can go to make launching your code base as straightforward as possible.

 You can create a Deploy on Platform.sh button for any compatible repository; however, you can also provide a YAML template definition file.
 A template definition file is a YAML file that references a Git repository but can also include additional information, such as limiting the resulting project to a certain minimum project size or only allowing it to be deployed in certain regions.
 Use this mechanism when you want more control over how the template gets deployed.

 The template definition file may be at any publicly accessible URL.
 It can be in the template repository itself or separate.
 Note that if it is in the template repository then it will be included in every deployed user project from that template.
 (It won’t hurt anything as it has no effect at runtime, but users will have a copy of the file in their code base and may be confused by it.)

 The template definition file’s format is documented in the 3rd party template repository.

 The easiest way to make a Deploy on Platform.sh button is to use our button builder widget.
 You provide it with either the Git URL of the repository or a URL to a corresponding template definition file.